MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 Follow these steps to decouple your workloads from Exadata:

 1. Review your automatic workload repository (AWR) report, and determine how you use Exadata features.
 Sometimes, you might even have disabled features.
-Exadata features include storage indexes, flash cache, hybrid columnar compression, and smart scan.
+Exadata features include storage indexes, smart flash cache, hybrid columnar compression, and smart scan.

 1. Based on the data from the AWR, choose the best solution for your workload and usage.
 1. Test your workload to familiarize yourself with how it runs without Exadata features.
 1. Migrate your Exadata workload.